Time to read: 5 mins

 Why insure a dog or puppy?

-Vet bills can be expensive, often running into thousands of pounds depending upon the treatment needed, so insurance can help to protect you against those unexpected costs.
+Fundamentally, dog insurance is there to protect your dog against injuries and illness that they may suffer.
+Depending upon the treatment needed vet bills can often running into thousands of pounds, so insurance can help to protect you against those unexpected costs.

-Dog insurance works in a similar way to other insurances you’ll be familiar with.
-In the event that your pet becomes ill or suffers and injury then your insurance may pay out for their treatment and recovery.
+Dog insurance works in a similar way to other insurances like home, car and health insurance that you may already be familiar with.
+In the event that your pet becomes ill or suffers and injury, then your insurance could pay out for their treatment and recovery.

-This is the cost that you will be required to pay towards your claim.
-This excess can also rise as your pet ages.
+Excesses are the cost that you will be required to pay towards your claim.
+This excess can also rise as your dog gets older mainly because treatment costs can increase as will the likelihood of needing to make a claim.

-Coinsurance payments are in addition to excess.
-They are used in order to reduce your initial premium, but at the point of claiming you’ll be required to pay your excess as well as a percentage towards the claim value (typically between 10-20%)
+Some insurers also enforce coinsurance payments in addition to excess.
+They can be useful to reduce your initial premium price, but at the point of claiming you’ll be required to pay your excess as well as a percentage towards the claim value (typically between 10-20%).
+We don’t have a coinsurance payment as we believe it’s better for customers to know what they will pay monthly and in the event of a claim.

-This is the cooling off period when you join or switch a provider.
+This is the cooling off period when you join or switch provider.
 You typically won’t be able to submit a claim for the first 14 days of your policy starting.
+With some insurers, including us, if you switch your dog insurance you can be placed on risk immediately allowing you to claim for illnesses from the start of your plan.

 These are defined as an injury or illness that: